 What is Edge Computing?

-Edge computing is a technology that has gained significant attention in recent years to improve the performance and efficiency of various edge computing applications.
-At its core, iot edge computing involves the processing and analysis of data at the edge of IoT devices or local edge servers while being close to the source of the data.
-In return, this approach offers better benefits than cloud computing where data is transmitted over a central data center.
-In addition, there has been a growing demand for real-time data processing with increased use of edge devices such as point-of-sale (POS) kiosks, Internet of Things (IoT) devices, medical and industrial computers, IoT gateways, smart cameras and sensors, and more – has reached new heights as edge computing becomes increasingly critical in enabling the data to be processed more efficiently and quickly.
+Edge computing is a technology that has gained significant attention in recent years to improve the performance and efficiency of various edge AI computing applications.
+At its core, iot edge computing involves a network of sensors and controllers that collect data and communicate with a main computer that often make up Scada systems or Supervisory control and data acquisition.
+The data is then processed by the main computer either through edge of IoT devices or local edge servers while being close to the source of the data.
+In return, this approach gives feedback in real-time and offers better benefits than cloud computing where data is transmitted over a central data center.
+In addition, there has been a growing demand for real-time data processing and real-time analytics with increased use of edge devices such as point-of-sale (POS) kiosks, Internet of Things (IoT) devices, medical and industrial computers, IoT gateways, smart cameras and sensors, and more – has reached new heights as edge computing becomes increasingly critical in enabling the data to be processed more efficiently and quickly.

 Around 10% of enterprise-generated data is created and processed outside a traditional centralized data center or cloud.
 By 2025, it is estimated that this figure will reach 75% - Gartner